-In October 2019 I started a PhD with the Cardiff University Otter Project, using the newly sequenced otter reference genome and samples from the otter database to study the population expansion from 1970s until the present.
-I also plan on looking further at where the UK population fits into the European population.
+In October 2019 I started a PhD with the Cardiff University Otter Project and Molecular Ecology groups, using the newly sequenced otter reference genome and samples from the otter database to study the demographic history of populations within the UK.
+I am currently expanding this work to include samples from across Eurasia, to understand how the UK population fits into the species across its range.

 du Plessis, S. J. et al. 2019.
 Genetic diversity and cryptic population re-establishment: management implications for the Bojer's skink (Gongylomorphus bojerii).
 Conservation Genetics 20(2), pp. 137-152.

 Genomic Tracking of UK Otter (Lutra lutra) Population Expansion After Anthropogenic Declines in the 20th Century